 - Statistics: 1 semester in statistics or probability theory for the physical sciences or engineering

-- HWRS 518 Fundamentals in Subsurface Hydrology (3 semester units)
+- REQUIRED HWRS 518 Fundamentals in Subsurface Hydrology (3 units) Fall

-- HWRS 519 Fundamentals in Surface Hydrology (3 semester units)
+- REQUIRED HWRS 519 Fundamentals in Surface Hydrology (3 units) Spring

-- HWRS 528 Fundamentals: Systems Approach to Hydrology (3 semester units)
+- HWRS 528 Fundamentals: Systems Approach to Hydrology* (3 units) Spring

-- HWRS 575 Economic Evaluation of Water and Environmental Policy (3 semester units)
+- HWRS 575 Economic Evaluation of Water and Environmental Policy (3 units) Fall

-- HWRS 576 Natural Resource Law and Economics (3 semester units)
+- HWRS 576 Natural Resource Law and Economics (3 units) Spring

 FIELD METHODS (3 units)

-- Enrollment in HWRS 595A Weekly Colloquium (1 unit) for 1 semester during academic residency.
-This unit is not included in the plan of study.
+- Enrollment in HWRS 595A Weekly Colloquium, Current Topics in Hydrology and Atmospheric Sciences, for at least 1 semester during academic residency.
+These units are not included in the Plan of Study.

-A Master's Final Oral Examination with the faculty advisor and two other approved faculty members is required.
-While the initial presentation may be open to the public (at the discretion of the student and his or her faculty committee members), the examination by the faculty committee is closed.
-Electronic archival of the Master's Report is not required.
+A Master's Final Oral Examination with the faculty supervisor and two other approved faculty members is required.
+While the intial presentation (optional) may be open to the public, at the discretion of the student and his or her faculty committee, the examination is closed.

 - Responsible Conduct of Research Form